little-dude/rmp-rpc-book/src/ch01-01-messagepack-rpc.md

 represent a `struct` as a stream of bytes.
 This is what [serde](http://serde.rs/) does.

-The specificity of **MessagePack** is that it's similar to JSON, but is more compact, which makes it faster and lighter to send over the network for example.
+The nice thing about **MessagePack** is that it's similar to JSON, but is more compact, which makes it faster and lighter to send over the network.
 To quote [msgpack.org](msgpack.org), "it's like JSON, but fast and small".
 You can find the [specifications on github](https://github.com/msgpack/msgpack/blob/master/spec.md).
 In the Rust ecosystem, the main implementation of MessagePack is